mastodon/future-tos/README.md

   * Clarifications may be provided in Q\&A format elsewhere, if they do not belong inside the Terms of Service directly.

 * You may use this GitHub Discussions thread to discuss the terms.
-* Alternatively, please email your comments to [hello@joinmastodon.org](mailto:hello@joinmastodon.org)with a subject line of “Terms of Service consultation feedback”.
+* Alternatively, please email your comments to [hello@joinmastodon.org](mailto:hello@joinmastodon.org) with a subject line of “Terms of Service consultation feedback”.
   * If you contact us via email, we will acknowledge receipt of your message.
 * We promise to review all the feedback that we receive via this GitHub Discussion thread or via email.
 We cannot promise that we will act on all the feedback that we receive, because, as the entity responsible for these two servers, we need to be comfortable with our terms, and the resultant risk.
 Due to the legal complexity of these matters and the lack of internal legal staff, we may not be able to respond in detail.
 * Note that we may not see your specific comments via other channels, including responses within the fediverse, as our team’s ability to monitor a wide range of forums is limited.